When hearing the words “disability” and “accessibility” what first comes to mind?

 Just because the illness or disability is not apparent does not mean that it is not present.

 Depending on whether a disability is short or long term, disability insurance is designed to replace your income if you can not work due to injury or illness.
-Consequently, short term disability insurance is a type of income protection for temporary, less serious injuries and illness.
+Consequently, learn more about disability insurance is a type of income protection for temporary, less serious injuries and illness.
 For more information about how to apply for disability insurance, go to meetbreeze.com.

 Accessibility does not mean completing the task for the disabled individual.